 Through the years, her guests included James Reese Europe, Florence Mills, J. Rosamond Johnson, Bert Williams, Carl Van Vechten, W. E. B. DuBois, James Weldon Johnson, Alberta Hunter, Nora Holt, Lester Walton, Edna Lewis Thomas, Bernia Austin, Paul Poiret, Clarence Darrow and assorted European royalty.
 A younger generation of writers and artists from Langston Hughes, Zora Neale Hurston and Dorothy West to Countee Cullen, Aaron Douglas and Richard Bruce Nugent also were welcome.
 Some of these names still are recognizable.
 Some aren’t.
 But trust me, they were the boldface names of the times.
 And I can’t wait to bring them to life for others.

-A’Lelia Walker turns out to be much more a patron of the arts than even I knew when I wrote On Her Own Ground: The Life and Times of Madam C. J. Walker, my biography of her mother.
+A’Lelia Walker turns out to be much more a patron of the arts than even I knew when I wrote On Her Own Ground: The Life and Times of Madam C. J. Walker.
 The conventional wisdom is that the Walker philanthropy ended when Madam Walker died.
 The truth is A’Lelia Walker contributed to many causes and institutions before and after her mother’s death.
 She spearheaded a campaign for an ambulance for black soldiers during World War I, donated to the Silent Protest Parade against lynching in 1917 and was the leading fundraiser for the Utopia Neighborhood Children’s Center, a building which later housed the 1963 March on Washington planning offices.

 She regularly hired musicians, photographers, modistes, architects and caterers.
 She invited theater groups to rehearse in her home and a filmmaker to shoot his movies at her estate at no charge.
 At various times she let a writer, an actress and a singer stay in one of the apartments in her townhouse rent free.
 Ford Dabney, whose orchestra performed nightly at Florenz Ziegfeld’s Rooftop Garden during the 1910s, was among the many musicians who played for her parties.
 She commissioned photographers like R. E. Mercer, James Latimer Allen and James Van Der Zee.
 And of course as president of the Madam C. J. Walker Manufacturing Company, she was a regular advertiser in black newspapers throughout the country.

 In the process of doing the research that has provided all these facts, I’ve started joking that writing biography is a form of insanity.
 Temporary insanity, I hope, but insanity nonetheless because of the immersion it requires in another time and in another person’s psyche.
 Learning what makes A’Lelia Walker tick and figuring out as much as possible about the people who were important to her has required a great deal of detective work: Combing through newspaper articles in dozens of digitized databases.
 Transcribing and annotating thousands of pages of letters and business records.
 Re-visiting hundreds of files from my research of the last four decades.
 Reading scores of books on everything from early twentieth century American theater and the history of boxing to World War I black soldiers and Prohibition.
 I’m never satisfied until I’ve looked under every rock, followed every lead to its end, verified the facts.
 I’m obsessive about detail.
 I’m allergic to taking what others have written at face value, even scholars whose work I admire and appreciate.
-I want to know the primary source and then I want a second source.
+My long career as a journalist makes me want to know not just one primary source and but a verifying second one.

 When I look on my bookshelves, I’m grateful to all the authors who have written about other Harlem Renaissance figures.
 In addition to books by A’Lelia Walker’s friends (including Langston Hughes’s The Big Sea, James Weldon Johnson’s Black Manhattan and Carl Van Vechten’s The Splendid, Drunken Twenties), I rely upon dozens of other more recent historical accounts and biographies.
 To name just a few: Bruce Kellner’s The Harlem Renaissance: A Historical Dictionary for the Era, Emily Bernard’s Remember Me to Harlem, Valerie Boyd’s Wrapped in Rainbows and Hill and Hatch’s A History of African American Theatre.
 Having their work has provided a welcome road map and countless leads.